Deputy Site Manager

 - Help oversee the smooth running of reception by supporting the reception manager.

 - Help prepare the site and crew for the breakdown.

-- Deputy Site Managers camp in the boutique campsite from the Monday before the event to the Monday after.
+- Team Leaders + Deputy Site Managers camp in the boutique campsite for the build, event + breakdown.

 - Due to the leadership and organisational skills required for this work, applicants must detail relevant experience if they want to be considered.